Pakistan Premier League: National A Division Football League (2004)

-In August 2003, the PFF came under new management, as the politician Faisal Saleh Hayat took over.
+In August 2003, the PFF came under new management, as Faisal Saleh Hayat took over.
 Under the new management, the Pakistan Football Federation phased out the National Football Championship, and in 2004 introduced the National A Division Football League, which contained 16 clubs.
-With the inception of the newly formed league, provincial and divisional teams were phased out from the top tier.
-In contrast, departmental and armed forces teams remained active in the new league format.

 WAPDA became the inaugural champions, with Army finishing second and KRL third.
 After completion of the season in October 2004, PFF launched the second tier PFF League with 5 clubs with promotion and relegation.

-Pakistan Premier League (2005–present)
+Pakistan Premier League (2005–2015)

 In 2005 season, the National A Division Football League was renamed to the Pakistan Premier League.
-In 2006, the Pakistan Football Federation introduced the National Club Championship as a third tier beneath the PFF League.
+In 2006, the Pakistan Football Federation introduced the National Club Championship as a third tier championship beneath the PFF League, although it is unknown whether it was held again as a third-tier competition.

-In the 2007–08 season, the league was expanded to 14 clubs.
-For the 2010–11 season the league was expanded to 16 clubs.
-The two bottom teams at the end of each Pakistan Premier League season would to be relegated to the PFF League, while the top 2 teams in the Football Federation League would be promoted to the Pakistan Premier League.

-The Geo Super Football League of 2007, also ran as a parallel city-based league to Pakistan Premier League, held in Karachi and saw record crowds at Peoples Stadium.
-It wasn’t until 2010 with the next edition that the Geo League came back only to be discontinued due to differences with the PFF.
+The Super Football League of 2007, also ran as a parallel franchise-based league to Pakistan Premier League, held in Karachi and saw record crowds at Peoples Stadium.
+It wasn't until 2010 with the next edition that the Geo League came back only to be discontinued due to differences with the PFF.

-Despite the revamp and introduction of the Pakistan Premier League in 2004, the domestic setup remained under severe criticism due to the precarious and unprofessional conditions and setup, and continuous domination of departments in the domestic competition.
-The teams essentially survived on their department sport budgets, with the players sidelined as permanent employees than as professional footballers.
-Since the PFF had not made serious attempts to lure large businesses to invest in and sponsor teams, the league had a dominance of department and armed forces teams, which resulted in poor attendances, with the best supported teams being the Balochistan clubs such as Afghan Chaman, Baloch Nushki and Muslim FC.
-In contrast, the Karachi Football League, despite being a regional competition, routinely attracted healthy audiences.
-Private football clubs are severely strapped for cash and barely surviving a season.